Package io.permazen

 Reference paths may be explicitly created via Permazen.parseReferencePath() and traversed in the forward direction via PermazenTransaction.followReferencePath() or in the inverse direction via PermazenTransaction.invertReferencePath().

-Reference paths are also used by @OnChange annotations to specify non-local objects for change monitoring, and by @ReferencePath annotations.
+Reference paths are also used by @OnChange and @OnDelete annotations to specify non-local objects for monitoring.

 See Also: